novoda/gradle-static-analysis-plugin/docs/supported-tools.md

 ```

 (assuming you're using the Novoda scaffolding system, see [Example configurations](#example-configurations) for more details)

+## PMD
+[PMD](https://pmd.github.io/) is an extensible cross-language static code analyser.
+It supports Java and [several other languages](https://pmd.github.io/#about),
+but not Kotlin.
+It can be used in both pure Java, and Android Java projects.
+It then only makes sense to have PMD enabled if you have Java code in your project.
+The plugin only runs PMD on projects that contain the Java or the Android plugin.

 ## Example configurations
 If you want, you can use the Novoda [`team-props` scaffolding system](https://github.com/novoda/novoda/tree/master/team-props) as a starting point for setting